-It's tough.
+It’s tough.
 Sometimes harder than the marathon itself.
-Yep, you know it, we're talking about THE TRAINING.
+Yes, we’re talking about the training.
 Months of dedication and getting up two hours before work to slog down those cold streets in the dark.
-We're talking self-sacrifice, lost weekends and very smelly trainers.
+We’re talking self-sacrifice, lost weekends and very smelly trainers.

-Why staying fully watered is so important before, during and after your run
+Stay watered before, during and after your run

-These days more and more of us Brits are keeping fit by following our sporting passions.
-It's something that at Buxton Water we wholeheartedly support.
-That's why we're at the Virgin Money London Marathon every year helping each and every big-hearted hero stay well-watered along the way.
+These days more and more of us are keeping fit by following our sporting passions.
+It’s something that at Buxton Water we wholeheartedly support.
+That’s why we work at the Virgin Money London Marathon, helping each and every big-hearted hero stay well-watered along the way.

-Of course, it's not just long-distance runners that need to be properly hydrated to accomplish their best results.
-Whatever sport you're in to, from squash to softball, polo to pole vaulting, getting enough hydration during exercise plays a vital part in how well you'll do.
+Of course, it’s not just long-distance runners who need to be properly hydrated to get their best results.
+Whatever sport you’re in to, from squash to softball, polo to pole vaulting, getting enough hydration during exercise plays a vital part in how well you’ll do

-In fact, just a 2 per cent reduction in fluids can result in a 10% to 20% loss of performance.
+In fact, just a 2 per cent reduction in fluids can result in a 10 to 20 per cent loss of performance.
 The very best way to ensure this doesn't happen is to drink more water.

 How much water should you be drinking?

-Staying fully hydrated during exercise can be easier said than done, mind you.
+Staying fully hydrated during exercise can be easier said than done.
 In the heat of an intense match, or pushing yourself to break your personal best, drinking can take a back seat.
-But it's vitally important that you drink as much as you need, not just to give you the best chance to perform but for overall well being too.
+But it’s vitally important you drink as much as you need, not just to give you the best chance to perform but for overall wellbeing too.

 How can you tell when you're getting dehydrated?

-While much of this may seem like common sense, what isn't always so obvious are the signs that you're getting dehydrated in the first place.
+While much of this may seem like common sense, what isn’t always so obvious are the signs you’re getting dehydrated.
 Keep an eye out for these symptoms: